 According to Equinor, total power production for 3Q of 2022 ended at 491 GWh with 294 GWh being produced from renewable energy assets, down 3 per cent from the same quarter last year mainly due to lower wind and higher maintenance activity.
 In addition, 197 GWh of the production was gas-to-power production from Triton Power in the UK.

 During the third quarter of 2022, Equinor completed seven exploration wells offshore while two wells were ongoing at the end of the quarter.

 Meanwhile, Equinor is working on growing the Norwegian Continental Shelf (NCS) as a hub for commercial CO2 storage, with Northern Lights JV signing the first commercial customer and being on track for start-up in 2024.
 The state-owned giant has entered into partnerships to develop solutions for large-scale commercial CO2 storage with pipes from Europe to the NCS.

 The company also applied to extend the operated Sheringham Shoal and Dudgeon wind farms in the UK with an additional 719 MW.
 In addition, the Norwegian firm sanctioned the Blandford Road battery storage project – the first commercial battery storage asset for the company – which will have a 25 MW/50 MWh capacity.
-Equinor further highlighted that the floating wind farm, Hywind Tampen, on the NCS is currently being connected and will be completed in 2023.
+Equinor further highlights that the floating wind farm, Hywind Tampen, on the NCS is currently being connected and will be completed in 2023.